 - Property damage.

 That’s putting it in broad terms.
-GL covers the expenses of legally defending and settling claims of liability.
-Basically, if someone says that your business caused them harm in some way, it’ll be your liability insurance taking care of the claim by covering the costs of any damages you’re legally obligated to pay.
+GL covers the expenses of legally defending and settling claims of liability from the situations above.
+Your general liability insurance could take care of the claim by covering the costs of damages you’re legally obligated to pay (up to the policy’s limit).

 What does GL cover?